bmancini55/building-lightning/src/chapter_1.md

 We will start by depositing some funds into Alice's node.
 To do this, click on Alice's node, then click on the `Actions` tab.

 We will then deposit 1,000,000 satoshis into Alice's node.
-When you click the `Deposit` button, the Bitcoin Core node running in simnet will create new blocks to an address and 0.01000000 bitcoin (1,000,000 satoshis) will deposited into an address controlled by Alice's Lightning Network node.
+When you click the `Deposit` button, the Bitcoin Core node running in regtest will create new blocks to an address and 0.01000000 bitcoin (1,000,000 satoshis) will deposited into an address controlled by Alice's Lightning Network node.

 ![Alice with 1mil Sats](images/ch1_polar_deposit.png)